DioxusLabs/dioxus/README.md

 - **Lightweight**: Dioxus uses the system's native WebView - or optionally, a WGPU renderer - to render the UI.
 This makes a typical Dioxus app about 15mb on macOS in comparison to Electron's 100mb.
 Electron also ships an embedded chromium instance which cannot share system resources with the host OS in the same way as Dioxus.

 - **Maturity**: Electron is a mature project with a large community and a lot of tooling.
 Dioxus is still quite young in comparison to Electron.
-Expect to run into features like deeplinking that require extra work to implement.
+Expect to run into features like deep-linking that require extra work to implement.

 ## Contributing